youssefadelG/HiveBox/README.md

-# 🐝 HiveBox API
+# 🐝 Youssef HiveBox API

-Welcome to the HiveBox API!
-This is a small side project that provides a RESTful API for managing and retrieving data from HiveBox sensors. 🐝
+Welcome to Youssef HiveBox API!
+This is a small side project that provides a RESTful API for managing and retrieving data from HiveBox sensors all over the globe. 🐝

 ## 📚 Table of Contents